Skip to main content

 What equipment will I need at home?

-If you have hip or knee replacement surgery, you will need a standard walker, cane, or crutche and may want to consider a raised toilet seat.
+If you have hip or knee replacement surgery, you will need a standard walker, cane, or crutch and may want to consider a raised toilet seat.
 A tub bench and grab bars in the tub or shower are helpful too.
 Your occupational therapist may also recommend a reaching tool, a sock aid, a long-handled shoehorn, elastic shoelaces, and a long-handled sponge or back brush.

 How will I get to my follow up medical appointment and to outpatient physical therapy if needed?